fabri-cas/Teaching/Sequencing/README.md

 # Sequencing files
-Sequencing files for students to use
+Sequencing files and raw sequences for students to use